Declaring XAML namespaces to reference types

 Types can be referenced in XAML by declaring a XAML namespace with a prefix, with the namespace declaration specifying the Common Language Runtime (CLR) namespace name, and optionally an assembly name.
 This is achieved by defining values for the following keywords within the namespace declaration:

-- clr-namespace: – the CLR namespace declared within the assembly that contains the types to expose as XAML elements.
+- clr-namespace: or using: – the CLR namespace declared within the assembly that contains the types to expose as XAML elements.
 This keyword is required.

 - assembly= – the assembly that contains the referenced CLR namespace.
 This value is the name of the assembly, without the file extension.
 The path to the assembly should be established as a reference in the project file that contains the XAML file that will reference the assembly.
 This keyword can be omitted if the clr-namespace value is within the same assembly as the application code that's referencing the types.

 using token from its value is a colon, whereas the character separating the

 assembly token from its value is an equal sign.
 The character to use between the two tokens is a semicolon.

 The following code example shows a XAML namespace declaration:

 <ContentPage ... xmlns:local="clr-namespace:HelloWorld" ...> ... </ContentPage>